INTRODUCTION

 Fats

 Fats generate over twice as much energy as proteins or carbohydrates.
-A diet which is skewed too much in favor of very high fat content generates a lot of energy but at the expense of an expanding waistline and negative cardiovascular effects.
+A diet that is skewed too much in favor of very high-fat content generates a lot of energy but at the expense of an expanding waistline and negative cardiovascular effects.

-A high fat diet is not recommended from a health standpoint.
-There are many other food products that will generate energy without the negative consequences of indulging in a diet which may cause you to be at an increased risk for coronary artery disease.
+A high-fat diet is not recommended from a health standpoint.
+There are many other food products that will generate energy without the negative consequences of indulging in a diet that may cause you to be at an increased risk for coronary artery disease.
+Recent studies also suggest that the type of fat—favoring unsaturated over saturated—plays a crucial role in maintaining cardiovascular health (3).

 Protein

-The Recommended Dietary Allowance (RDA) for protein is 0.8 g/kg/ (or 2.2 lbs.)
-(3).
+The Recommended Dietary Allowance (RDA) for protein is 0.8 g/kg of body weight (or 2.2 lbs.)
+(4).
 This works out to approximately 58 to 63 grams per day for an average adult male.

 In addition to producing a reliable source of energy, protein has the added benefit of superior satiety.
 Satiety is a feeling or condition of being full after eating food.
 It is the state of no longer being hungry.

-High protein diets were compared with high carbohydrate diets.
-Diets which were higher in protein and lower in carbohydrate were found to decrease an individual’s total caloric intake.
-They were well tolerated and resulted in increased energy expenditure compared to standard high-carbohydrate diets (4, 5 ).
+High-protein diets were compared with high-carbohydrate diets.
+Diets that were higher in protein and lower in carbohydrate were found to decrease an individual’s total caloric intake.
+They were well tolerated and resulted in increased energy expenditure compared to standard high-carbohydrate diets (5, 6).
+Further research has highlighted that protein intake may support muscle maintenance during weight loss, contributing to overall metabolic efficiency (7).
+Emerging evidence also suggests that distributing protein evenly throughout the day—rather than consuming it in a single meal—may support optimal muscle protein synthesis and energy availability (8).

 Carbohydrates

 Complex carbohydrates are made up of sugar molecules that are strung together in long, complex chains.
-Simple carbohydrates on the other hand are composed of just a few sugar molecules which are very easily digested and provide the quickest source of energy (7).
+Simple carbohydrates, on the other hand, are composed of just a few sugar molecules that are very easily digested and provide the quickest source of energy (9).

-Complex carbohydrates are typically found in foods that have starches or fibers.
-They take much longer to digest therefore providing a longer lasting source of energy.
+Complex carbohydrates are typically found in foods that contain fibers.
+They take much longer to digest, therefore providing a longer-lasting source of energy.
 Both simple and complex carbohydrates are metabolized to glucose (blood sugar) in the body and are used as energy.
+Current research also supports the role of fiber-rich carbohydrates in gut health, which in turn influences energy metabolism and overall well-being (10).

 KNOWN ENERGY PRODUCERS